ckswilliams/modOpenREM/docs/skindosemap.rst

 Functionality available
 ***********************

-* Skin dose map data calculated using in-built openSkin routines
+* Skin dose map data calculated to the surface of a simple geometric phantom using in-built `openSkin`_ routines
+* Phantom dimensions calculated from the height and mass of the patient
 * Data can be calculated on import to OpenREM, or on demand when a study is viewed
 * Skin dose map data shown graphically as a 2D image and a 3D model
-* Sliders are available to change the maximum and minimum displayed dose;
-  alternatively, window level and width sliders can be used
+* The user can change the maximum and minimum displayed dose; alternatively, window level and width can be adjusted
-* A colour dose scale is shown, with an option to change the colour scheme
+* A colour dose scale is shown with a selection of colour schemes
 * The skin dose map section can be displayed full-screen

-The calculated peak skin dose, phantom dimensions and patient height and mass used for the calculations are shown in the top left hand corner of the skin dose map.
+* The calculated peak skin dose, phantom dimensions and patient height and mass used for the calculations are shown in the top left hand corner of the skin dose map.

-The skin dose is calculated to the surface of a simple geometric phantom with dimensions that are calculated from the height and mass of the patient.
-The phantom consists of a cuboid with one semi-cylinder on each side (see `Phantom design`_ for details).
-A default height of 1.786 m and mass of 73.2 kg are used if patient-specific data is unavailable.
+The phantom consists of a cuboid with one semi-cylinder on each side (see `phantom design`_ for details).
+A default height of 1.786 m and mass of 73.2 kg are used if patient-specific data are unavailable.

 ================
-2d visualisation
+2D visualisation
 ================

-The 2d skin dose map section displays:
+The 2D skin dose map section displays:

 * The skin dose at the mouse pointer when moved over the map
 * Moving the mouse whilst holding down the left-hand mouse button changes the window level and width of the displayed skin dose map